SDBranka/Habit_Tracker/README.md

 This app assists a user in building new habits by tracking the frequency of an activity.

+- The graph and data for this project may be viewed at https://pixe.la/v1/users/testhabittracker/graphs/graph1.html

 ##### Controls

-- The graph and data for this account may be viewed at https://pixe.la/v1/users/testhabittracker/graphs/graph1.html

--
+- to run this app you will need to update the USERNAME, TOKEN, and GRAPH_ID variables

 ##### Technologies